-ForestMind will enable decision-makers across the global agricultural supply chains to understand the compliance of production and then operationalise deforestation commitments for imported commodities.
-Enacted at the request of members of the UK Food system, ForestMind builds on 18 months’ concept development and discussions with that community to shape a service that will overcome the problem of siloed activities in the consumer goods community hampering progress in tackling deforestation.
+ForestMind enables decision-makers across the global agricultural supply chains to understand the compliance of production and then operationalise deforestation commitments for imported commodities.
+Enacted at the request of members of the UK Food system, ForestMind built on 18 months’ concept development and discussions with that community to shape a service that will overcome the problem of siloed activities in the consumer goods community hampering progress in tackling deforestation.

 Core user requirements:

 Enacting legislative compliance